-- Count of major and minor can be updated with appropriate values.
+- Counts of major and minor can be updated with appropriate values.

-- The colour of gridlines can be set as per the preferred choice.
+- The color of grid lines can be set as per the preferred choice.

 - Tick the box Minor gridlines.
-The user can set colour.
+The user can set the color.

 - Tick Major ticks.
-The user can set ticks position, thickness, colour and length.
+The user can set ticks’ position, thickness, color, and length.

 - Tick Minor ticks.
-The user can set ticks position, thickness, colour and length.
+The user can set ticks’ position, thickness, color, and length.

 - Preview the modifications.

-- After customizations done for all of the above components of the chart, one can go to the Google Doc.
+- After customizations are done for all of the above components of the chart, one can go to Google Docs.